sepuckett86/goodminder/git-help/how_we_git.md

 ## Revert a file back to previous commit

-Find and copy the name of the commit you want to revert back to:
+Find the name of the commit you want to revert back to:
 ```
 $ git log <path/to/file>
 ```
+Copy it.

 Revert back:
 ```